semico6/blog/_posts/2020-01-16-understanding-bash.md

 title: Understanding Bash
 ---

-# Understanding Bash: Elements of Programming
-by Vladimir Likic on September 28, 2018
+Originally by Vladimir Likic on September 28, 2018

 Ever wondered why programming in Bash is so difficult?
 Bash employs the same constructs as traditional programming languages; however, under the hood, the logic is rather different.